bucs445fall2025/project-capybaras/sprints/ch7_sprint/sprint.md

 ### Requirement Target

+- Set up backend and mongoDB
-Connect backend route handlers to front end functions so we can push and pull recipes from database.
+- Connect backend route handlers to front end functions so we can push and pull recipes from database.

 ### User Stories

- As a user, I want the storage to be adjustable as more recipes are added.
+As a user, I want to save a recipe to a folder, so it is stored in the database for future access.

 ### Planning